Florina: History

-For part of the Greek Civil War (1946–1949) the mountains of the Florina area were under communist control.
+Florina served as a garrison and prison town for the Greek government in the Greek Civil War (1946–1949).
+For part of the civil war the mountains of the Florina area were under communist control.
 The Slavic-Macedonian National Liberation Front, later simply the National Liberation Front or NOF, had a significant presence in the area: by 1946, seven Slav Macedonian partisan units were operating in the Florina area, and NOF had a regional committee based in Florina.
 When the NOF merged with the Democratic Army of Greece (DSE), many Slav Macedonians in the region enlisted as volunteers in the DSE.
-When the Communists were defeated on 12 February 1949 by the Greek army thousands of communists and Slav Macedonians were evacuated or fled to Yugoslavia and the Eastern Bloc.